 in addition to television platform now also film festivals

-A few months ago, completely unexpected, I got an email from the film production house <Dynamic Maestro> with the announcement of the production of a new film called Casanova Reversed.
+A few months ago, completely unexpected, I got an email from the film production house <Dynamic Maestro> with the announcement of the production of a new film called Casanova and The Three Graces.

-Dynamic Maestro has started a new production plan with the film Casanova Reversed, based on the historical Venetian personality of Casanova and on the lush and haunting cello concerto written by Johan de Meij.
+Dynamic Maestro has started a new production plan with the film Casanova and the three Graces, based on the historical Venetian personality of Casanova and on the lush and haunting cello concerto written by Johan de Meij.

-I was immediately attracted by this proposal and was enthusiastic about the music, the script and the people involved, such as Dyan Machan, President of Dynamic Maestro and producer, Jorinde Keesmaat, Director and stage director in opera and classical music, and Jed Parker, the New York film editor.
+I was immediately attracted by this proposal and was enthusiastic about the music, the script and the people involved, such as Dyan Machan, President of Dynamic Maestro and producer and Jed Parker, the American director and editor, is based in Italy.The film is an Italian-American production.

-Casanova Reversed is a sensuous hybrid classical music and dance film created for cultural streaming channels.
-The immersive film Casanova Reversed is a reinterpretation of the classic Casanova story from women’s point of view.
+Casanova and the three Graces is a sensuous hybrid classical music and dance film created for cultural streaming channels.
+The immersive film Casanova and the three Graces is a reinterpretation of the classic Casanova story from women’s point of view.

-Titled, Casanova Reversed, the film features the 18th century nobleman as a lover and friend of women, encouraging women to be fully in charge of their own lives and sexualities.
+Titled, Casanova and the three Graces, the film features the 18th century nobleman as a lover and friend of women, encouraging women to be fully in charge of their own lives and sexualities.
 Casanova is incarcerated for licentiousness in 1755.
 The women become the heroines who break him out of jail just as he helped them escape their own metaphysical prisons.

 The film is a sumptuous feast for all senses.
 We break new ground with Fellini-esque touches, updates of Baroque dress, translucent, phantom-like layering and a little leg and torso for spice.